 • The Mavericks reportedly once used clips of Laimbeer flops as an instructional tool.

 • Accused by Portland’s Kevin Duckworth of flopping throughout the 1990 NBA Finals.

 • His flopping performances in nearly every playoff matchup against Robert Parish and the Celtics in the mid-to-late 1980s are legendary.

 1. Vlade Divac

 Ah, Vlade.
-I am proud to crown you King of the Flop.
+I am proud to crown you King of the Flop and the President of the NBA Floppers club.
 You worked hard to get there, and beat out a fierce group of competitors.
 The best part?
 When you say you don’t know what flopping is.
 More from Newumann’s piece:

 Who could forget the images of Divac’s body flying to and fro in a flopping fiesta in the 2002 Western Conference finals?
 “I don’t know what is flopping,” Divac said in a 2002 ESPN article by Marc Stein.
 “I think Derek Fisher does a better job of that than I do.
 It’s taking a charge.
 It’s for the refs to decide. … I’m going to play like I’ve been playing my whole career.”

 Of course you don’t, Vlade.
 But, don’t take my word for it, just ask Commissioner David Stern, and some other NBA players:

 Well, there you have it; some of the top NBA floppers.